 This is the ID you assign to your gateway.
-If you leave this field empty, the gateway selects the default values.
+If you leave this field empty, the gateway selects one of the settings from the default profile.
 These are:

-- For authentication with preshared keys: the local IP address as shown in the IPSECPEERLOCALADDRESS field in the IPSECPEERTABLE. - For authentication with >> certificate: the first alternative subject name indicated in the certificate or, if none is shown, the subject name of the certificate.
+- For authentication with preshared keys: the local ID from the default profile. - For authentication with >> certificates: the first alternative subject name indicated in the certificate or, if none is shown, the subject name of the certificate.